Introduction

 A Brief History of the Project

-During the early stages, Rehs met several descendants of the artist who provided him with information about his life and work.
+During the early stages, Rehs met several descendants of the artist who provided him with information about Knight’s life and work.
 Eventually, he hired art historical researchers to identify material about the artist in French archives and museums.
+By 2015, when I joined the project, Knight’s place in the art historical canon had become more secure.

 Janet Whitmore, Ph.D.